paulleflon/rgbdle/README.md

 ## Contributing
 If you have any bug to report, feature request, or just want to say hi, feel free to [open an issue](https://github.com/hickatheworld/rgbdle/issues/new).

-You can also [fork](https://github.com/hickatheworld/rgbdle-old/fork) the project and make a pull request to implement your changes yourself, it is very much appreciated!
+You can also [fork](https://github.com/hickatheworld/rgbdle/fork) the project and make a pull request to implement your changes, it is very much appreciated!

 ## Learn More